ratan-lab/mecs/README.md

+Ultra-low frequency DNA mutations are confounded with technical artifacts.
+Unique molecular identifiers (UMIs) can be used to call these variants with confidence.
+However, errors before UMI tagging, such as DNA polymerase errors during end repair and the first PCR cycle cannot be corrected with single-strand UMIs and are a fundamental limitation to UMI-based variant calling.

 # Mutation calling for Error-Corrected Sequencing

 An implementation of the bioinformatics recommendations detailed at https://www.jove.com/video/57509/rare-event-detection-using-error-corrected-dna-and-rna-sequencing to call variants from error-corrected DNA sequences.